-By combining the likelihood and consequences using the matrix it is considered that the risk to life from fire at these premises is: TOLERABLE The following risk based control plan is based on one advocated for general health and safety risks: Insert Comments: Trivial No major additional controls required.
-However, there might be a need for improvements that involve limited or minor cost.
+By combining the likelihood and consequences using the matrix it is considered that the risk to life from fire at these premises is:

+The following risk based control plan is based on one advocated for general health and safety risks:

+Trivial

 No action is required and no detailed records need to be kept.

+Tolerable

-Tolerable No major additional controls required.
+No major additional controls required.
 However, there might be a need for improvements that involve minor or limited cost.

+Moderate

-Moderate It is essential that efforts are made to reduce the risk.
+It is essential that efforts are made to reduce the risk.
 Risk reduction measures should be implemented within a defined time period.

 Where moderate risk is associated with consequences that constitute extreme harm, further assessment might be required to establish more precisely the likelihood of harm as a basis for determining the improved control measures.

+Substantial

-Substantial Considerable resources might have to be allocated to reduce the risk.
+Considerable resources might have to be allocated to reduce the risk.
 If the building is unoccupied, it should not be occupied until the risk has been reduced.
 If the building is occupied, urgent action should be taken.

+Intolerable

-Intolerable The building (or relevant area) should not be occupied until the risk is reduced.
+The building (or relevant area) should not be occupied until the risk is reduced.

+TOLERABLE

+Insert Comments:

+No major additional controls required.
+However, there might be a need for improvements that involve minor or limited cost.